alfredodiaz53/big-bang/docs/guides/renovate/package-configuration.md

 This key specifies whether the generated pull requests should be marked as drafts.
 It can accept a boolean value.

 ### enabledManagers
 This key specifies which dependency managers to enable.
-In the example, Renovate will use `helm-values` and `regex`.
+In the example, Renovate will use `regex`.
 It can accept an array of strings.

 ### ignorePaths
 This key lists the file paths for Renovate to ignore when checking dependencies.
-In the example, Renovate will ignore the files in the `chart/charts/`, `chart/examples/`, and `chart/scripts/` directories.
 It can accept an array of strings.

 ### labels
 This key assigns labels to the created pull requests.
-In the example, the `gitlab` and `renovate` labels are applied.
+In the example a `renovate` label is applied.
 It can accept an array of strings.

 ### commitMessagePrefix
 This key sets a prefix that will be added to commit messages.
 In the example, the prefix is set as `SKIP UPDATE CHECK`.
 It can accept a string.